Currency-Clasification-Bangkit-2024/MCC-ML/README.md

 - Train the model
 - Evaluate the machine learning model
 - Testing the model by uploading new test data that the model has never seen before
-- Export model to keras and h5 extention
+- Export model from keras to h5 extention

 ## Results Yolo
 The model achieved 99.5% of mAP, 83.8% of precision, and 100% of recall.
 The performance can be found here.